 Vikramaditya Desiappa turned up in his Toyota Celica, while Pravin Prakash, Lenish Namath, Avinash, Manjunath Janakiram, Shailender and Azrif Rashid drove their classic Mercedes-Benz models of various vintages all the way from Bangalore.
 Even Sanjeev Halapanavar came down from Belgaum in his Mercedes-Benz W123.

 Notable among the two-wheelers at the event were Jatin Pal Singh’s 1954 BSA, Fenelon Rodrigues 1956 NSU moped, Baljeet Singh’s 1969 Vespa 150.
-Jehangir Faroogh drove in from Mumbai on his 1954 Triumph T110 650cc.
+Jehangir Faroogh, of the Vintage Zoroastrian Bikers of Bombay (VZBB), rode in from Mumbai on his 1954 Triumph T110 650cc.
 Father and daughter duo of Sanjeev and Sailee Bhiwandkar rode down all the way from Mumbai on their 1963 and 1967 Vespas and Anil Bhingarde brought down two rare Lambrettas – one of which was a 1958 that once belonging to renowned Yoga expert BKS Iyengar.

 In addition to being a vintage auto show, the Goa Vintage Bike and Car Festival has also helped nourish interest for a new generation of enthusiasts – which is made clear seeing how many young-timers or Modern classics participated in the event.

 Having been held in India’s tourist capital, the recently concluded Goa Vintage Bike and Car Festival drew in spectators by the droves, both locals and tourists, alike.
 Looking at the turnout at the event and passion on display it's obvious that the event is marked on every enthusiast’s calendar.